MehaOmics/Omics-on-Linux/README.md

 # Useful-omics-commands
-This repository contains commonly used command-line operations in omics workflows.
+- This repository contains commonly used command-line operations in omics workflows
-The commands are intended for use on Linux or HPC environments and can be adapted for different datasets.
+- The commands are intended for use on Linux or HPC environments and can be adapted for different datasets

 ## Tools Covered
 - grep – search for patterns in text files